 Privacy, exclusivity and security

 While Barbados is a safe and friendly island to visit, most guests at luxury resorts expect privacy, exclusivity and security.
 The top resorts on the west coast provide all three.
 Privacy starts with having large resorts with fewer properties.
 For example, there are villas within a 750-acre estate which only have 250 properties.
 Prestigious resorts of this kind are gated and come with round-the-clock security, ensuring that the estate’s guests are kept safe and amenities remain exclusive.

 Anyone looking for a luxury villa in Barbados should consider both the quality and breadth of amenities provided and make sure that they offer what you want, after all, everyone is different and will have their own requirements.

 Some of the fabulous amenities available at the top west coast resorts include floodlit tennis courts, saltwater pools, fully equipped modern gyms, on-site bars, restaurants and clubhouses.
-Some places include a private members’ Beach Club at the stunning Mullins Beach and a championship-class, Robert Trent Jones Jr. designed, 72-par golf course.
+In some exceptional cases, such as Royal Westmoreland which has a prestigious reputation, include a private members’ Beach Club at the stunning Mullins Beach and a championship-class, Robert Trent Jones Jr. designed, 72-par golf course.